 But not for long.
 We made the short walk to Deadhorse Hill Restaurant, 281 Main, for dinner.

 We told our server Patrick how much we enjoyed Simjang for lunch.
-We were pleasantly surprised to learn that Deadhorse Hill, our elegant American fare dinner spot, is owned by the same owners as our Korean luncheon Simjang.
 After a cocktail, chilled perfectly, we could not decide on a dinner choice from all the entrees.

 My friend Max said to Patrick, “how about if you bring us your favorite dishes.”
 That was a good idea and it made it simple for us.
 We were very happy with Patrick’s choices.